klavinslab/klavinslab.github.io/_posts/2014-2-6-innovation.markdown

 The UW Center for Innovation annouces funding for Aqaurium in the classroom.
-Here's their description: <i>A group of faculty from the Intel Science and Technology Center for Pervasive Computing will collaborate with faculty in the synthetic biology program tobuild a semi-automated, human-in-the-loop laboratory.
+Here's the description: <i>A group of faculty from the Intel Science and Technology Center for Pervasive Computing will collaborate with faculty in the synthetic biology program tobuild a semi-automated, human-in-the-loop laboratory.
 For this framework